top of page

 How Stress Disrupts a Woman’s Sex Life: The Overlooked Link Between Anxiety and Low Desire

-Stress shows up in all areas of life—but one of the most common, and often overlooked, places it impacts women is in the bedroom.
+Stress shows up in all areas of life, but one of the most common and often overlooked impacts is in the bedroom.
 When the nervous system is constantly overwhelmed, it becomes difficult to feel present, connected, or in tune with desire.
 Over time, this can lead to emotional disconnection, low libido, or even anxiety around intimacy.

-Many women quietly begin to wonder what’s changed: Why don’t I want sex anymore?
+Many women quietly begin to wonder what has changed: Why don’t I want sex anymore?
 Why does my body feel shut down?
 Will things ever feel the same again?
-These are not just personal concerns—they're often signs of how chronic stress and anxiety interfere with sexual functioning.
+These aren’t just personal concerns; they're often signs of how chronic stress and anxiety interfere with sexual functioning.

 Understanding the connection between stress and sexual health is a powerful step toward healing.
 For women experiencing low desire or intimacy challenges, there is support—and there is hope.